nickstenning/honcho/doc/using_procfiles.rst

     PROCFILE=Procfile
     EOF

+In addition to the variables specified in your ``.env`` file, the subprocess environment will also contain a ``HONCHO_PROCESS_NAME`` variable that will be set to a unique string composed of the process name as defined in the Procfile and an integer counter that is incremented for each concurrent process of the same type, for example: ``web.1``, ``web.2``, ``queue.1``, etc.

 As shown, you may choose to specify your Procfile in the ``.env`` file.
 This takes priority over the default Procfile, but you can still use ``-f`` to replace which Procfile to use.